ChaimSh/G-Port/gatsby-starter-level-2/content/sections/about/about.md

 techs: ['Ruby', 'Sinatra', 'Ruby on Rails', 'SQL', 'Javascript', 'JQuery', 'React', 'Redux', 'Node', 'Express', 'PHP']
 ---

 Born and raised in Milwaukee, WI.
 I moved to Brooklyn, NY to study in University.
-Upon recieving a BA and Rabbinical Ordination I took a teaching position in ULY elementary school.
+Upon receiving a BA and Rabbinical Ordination I took a teaching position in ULY elementary school.

-I married and moved to Chicago, IL.
+I married and we moved to Chicago, IL to raise our beautiful family.
 Here, I took a managerial role and simultaneously completed a Web Development course through Flatiron School.
-Truly an amazing experience.
+Truly an amazing experience!

-I feel that withn my experience I have gained skills that aany employer would appreciate.
+I feel that within my experience I have gained high level skills that any employer would appreciate.
 These include: communication, organization, team work, leadership skills and much more.